P&O UK (P&O Cruises)

 Shipboard entertainment options - Fun and Sport

 MV Britannia ship design is a masterpiece created by Richmond International – London-based architects, who anticipate today’s Britain tastes.
 They are well known for creating “flowing” coherent interiors but with each area having an individual identity.
 While Britannia cruise ship may be a large vessel, every inch of the interior was carefully considered as to become breathtaking and striking.
 MV Britannia was designed to make guests feel special, and all of her was planned with flair and imagination.
-The Britannia ship offers the very best of Britain’s contemporary design, and unprecedented number of facilities for passengers.
-She provides the best classic features of Aurora and Oriana, and a wide choice of the contemporary variety of Azura and Ventura.
-13 cafes and restaurants, 13 bars, 15 passenger decks, 4 swimming pools, 9 jacuzzis – what more of all these could a traveler wish for?
-Another good decision on practical level is the greater number of single cabins - more than on any other ship.
-Additional amenities include: Complimentary 24-hour Room-Service, Internet/WiFi access, supervised kids programme, laundry/self-serve laundromats, nursery.
+The Britannia ship offers the very best of Britain’s contemporary design and an unprecedented number of facilities for passengers.

 - Britannia Atrium (3-decks central open floor area and social hub); Atrium Shops (Regalia - clothes, souvenirs, gifts; The Wardrobe - brand fashion, watches, bags, hats); Chic - fashion boutique; Emporium - candy shop; Eternity - jewelry, Essence - perfumes)

-- Market Cafe (patisserie by Eric Lanlard); Blue Bar (piano bar); Sunset Bar
+- Market Cafe (Atrium patisserie by Eric Lanlard), Blue Bar (Atrium piano bar), Sunset Bar

 - The Crystal Room (Lounge and Bar; daily dance classes, grand evening balls)